 Jillian was born and raised in Bennington, Vermont.
 Though she intended to escape her home state during college, she couldn't pass up the opportunity to attend Champlain College, in Burlington.
 There, she got a degree in environmental policy while simultaneously falling further in love with the Green Mountain State.
 Since college, she's farmed at Mighty Food Farm, True Love Farm, and most recently, Knoll Farm, where she had a transformative summer in the Mad River Valley with a flock of Icelandic Sheep and some phenomenal mentors.
 She's tried out a number of desk jobs but found that she was chronically daydreaming of farmland instead of spreadsheets.
 So with a budding freelance writing career and big plans for Take Stock Farm, she's renounced the office life for greener pastures.
 When not chasing Gunnar (the farm dog) around or lifting heavy stuff, she's usually also got a cup of coffee in her hand and some knitting needles nearby.

 Take Stock Farm sits on 80 acres of land, about 50 of which are made up of forest.
 The timber framed barn, built in the 1880's, served most of its life as a dairy barn, housing a herd of cows that presumably grazed the pasture.
 Evidence of their presence can be found here and there around the property in the form of collapsed barbed wire fencing and the overgrown pasture inside the woods, surrounded by old hand dug springs.
 In recent years, the foundation and siding have been restored, and a 900 sq ft. apartment was built inside of it.
 You can sleep in it if you want.

-The land that lies beyond the barn's door is hilly and soggy - a great agricultural challenge for Jillian and Charlie.
+The land that lies beyond the barn's door is hilly and soggy - a great agricultural challenge for the farmers.
 Ancient apple trees are scattered throughout the pasture which is bordered by quaking aspen, sugar maples, and beeches.
 The pasture is steep, but the view from the top makes a hike up worth it.